jarun/nnn/README.md

 Filters support regexes to instantly (search-as-you-type) list the matching entries in the current directory.

+There are 3 ways to reset a filter:
+- pressing <kbd>^L</kbd>
-There are 3 ways to reset a filter: <kbd>^L</kbd>, a search with no matches or an extra backspace at the filter prompt (like vi).
+- a search with no matches
+- an extra backspace at the filter prompt (like vi)

+Common use cases:
-Common examples: If you want to list all matches starting with the filter expression, start the expression with a `^` (caret) symbol.
-Type `\.mkv` to list all MKV files.
+- to list all matches starting with the filter expression, start the expression with a `^` (caret) symbol
+- type `\.mkv` to list all MKV files

 If `nnn` is invoked as root the default filter will also match hidden files.